Pavel-Gs/landing_page/README.md

 # My web development portfolio site

 More projects are on the way.
-Commercial use in land surveying industry is not intended.
+Commercial use in the land surveying industry is not intended.

 [My LinkedIn profile](https://www.linkedin.com/in/pavel-generalov).